The Horse in Motion

 Muybridge's work was commissioned by Leland Stanford, the industrialist, former Governor of California, and horseman, who was interested in horse gait analysis.
+Stanford was personally convinced that contemporary depictions of running horses portrayed the animal incorrectly, and he wished to prove the issue scientifically.

-In 1882, Stanford had a book published about the project, also entitled The Horse in Motion, with circa 100 plates of silhouettes based on the photographs, and analytical text by his friend and physician J.D.B.
+In 1882, Stanford had a book published about the project, also titled The Horse in Motion, with circa 100 plates of silhouettes based on the photographs, and analytical text by his physician and personal friend J.D.B.
 Stillman.

+Muybridge continued his chronophotographic studies at the University of Pennsylvania, published the results as Animal Locomotion in 1887, and kept on lecturing about his work across the United States and Europe until his retirement around 1896.

 The cards

 The cards were published by Morse's gallery from San Francisco and copyrighted in 1878 by Muybridge.
 They could be ordered for $1.50 apiece.